-The Pian who are a sub-division of the Karamojong and the Upe who are a mixture of both the Karamojong and Kalenjin.
-Pian Upe Wildlife reserve derives its name from these two indigenous African tribes.
+The Pian are a sub-division of the Karamojong and the Upe are a mixture of both the Karamojong and Kalenjin.
+Pian Upe Wildlife Reserve derives its name from these two indigenous African tribes.

 This poaching by the Kenyan herdsmen forces some of the animals to flee towards the Kenyan side of the border.
 This is a threat to the tourism potential of the reserve and more tough measures should be put in place to discourage the nomads from frustrating the significant progress made by the Uganda Wildlife Authority.

-To reach Pian Upe Wildlife reserve from Kampala, you need to first drive to Mbale town.
+To reach Pian Upe Wildlife Reserve from Kampala, you need to first drive to Mbale town.
 This journey takes 5 hours.
 The park offices are found along the Mbale-Moroto highway.
-Reaching the park offices from Mbale involves traveling for another 90 kilometers (2 hours’ drive).
-You will know you have reached as soon as you pass the Chepsukunya Trading Center.
-It is at the offices that you can make all booking and other arrangements for activities in the reserve.
+Reaching the park offices from Mbale involves traveling for another 90 kilometers (2 hours drive).
+You will know you have reached it as soon as you pass the Chepsukunya Trading Center.
+It is at the offices that you can make all bookings and other arrangements for activities in the reserve.

-A visit to the Pian Upe wildlife reserve can be combined with a safari to Kidepo Valley national park or visiting the Sipi Falls.
+A visit to the Pian Upe Wildlife Reserve can be combined with a safari to Kidepo Valley National Park or a visit to the Sipi Falls.

 In 2003, there was a proposal to turn the reserve into a farm for planting fruits but people and the Uganda Wildlife Authority protested and the plan was abandoned.

 There is potential for mineral mining within the area.
-Mercury wells have been identified at the Mount Kadam while gold and oil is also believed to be lying underneath the vast plains.
+Mercury wells have been identified at Mount Kadam while gold and oil are also believed to be lying underneath the vast plains.
 It is difficult at this point to know how these discoveries will affect the reserve in the future.

-A guided game drive along Game drives in Pian Upe Wildlife Reservethe vast plains of the Pian Upe game reserve presents opportunities to spot rare animals like cheetahs, ostriches and the Roan antelope.
+A guided game drive along Game drives in Pian Upe Wildlife Reserve vast plains of the Pian Upe game reserve presents opportunities to spot rare animals like cheetahs, ostriches, and the Roan antelope.
 This is the only place where you can see the roan antelope in Uganda.
-Game drives in Pian Upe Wildlife reserve are great during the dry season but can get nasty during the rainy season as already noted earlier.
-You need a good 4 Wheel drive vehicle to maneuver through the muddy roads during the rainy season or one with good air-conditioning during the dusty/dry season.
+Game drives in Pian Upe Wildlife Reserve are great during the dry season but can get nasty during the rainy season as already noted earlier.
+You need a good 4-wheel drive vehicle to maneuver through muddy roads during the rainy season or one with good air-conditioning during the dusty/dry season.
 Roads within the reserve are not well maintained and you often have to create your own if you want to reach certain areas of the reserve.

 Nature walks can be arranged with a guide from the Uganda Wildlife Authority.
 The nature walks provide arguably the best way to explore the reserve.
-The walks will live give you that great feeling of being in true African wilderness because there are very few humans to be seen.
-This is something that cannot be said for the major national parks like Murchison Falls.
-As you walk, you are bound to encounter various reptiles, birds, primates and herds of antelopes.
+The walks will give you that great feeling of being in a true African wilderness because there are very few humans to be seen.
+This is something that cannot be said for major national parks like Murchison Falls.
+As you walk, you are bound to encounter various reptiles, birds, primates, and herds of antelopes.

 A VISA and yellow fever vaccination card is a must.
 After those two are sorted, you need to also think about the following:

-For most parts of the year, Pian Upe wildlife reserve is very hot during the day and cold during the night.
-You need to come with warm clothes for the night and light clothes (sleeveless shirts and shorts) to deal with the extra heat especially during the dry season.
+For most parts of the year, Pian Upe Wildlife Reserve is very hot during the day and cold during the night.
+You need to come in warm clothes for the night and light clothes (sleeveless shirts and shorts) to deal with the extra heat, especially during the dry season.
 The heat during the day can be intense especially if you are coming from the cold winter back in your country.
-Camp fires can be set to keep travelers warm during the night as they admire the amazing milky way.
+Campfires can be set to keep travelers warm during the night as they admire the amazing Milky Way.

 A wide hat is important to help protect you from sunlight during the hot season.
 Sturdy shoes will help you navigate through difficult and rocky terrain while also protecting you from sharp trees and thorns.

 According to the latest information from the Uganda Wildlife Authority, park entrance costs $35 for international visitors.
 Foreign residents pay $25 while East African Nationals only need to pay 15000 Uganda shillings.
-Children of international travelers pay $5 while those from East African countries pay 2500 Uganda shillings.
+Children of international travelers pay $5 while those from East African countries pay 2500 Ugandan shillings.
 The game drives and guided nature walks are charged separately.
-Payments are made directly at the Uganda wildlife Authority offices.
+Payments are made directly at the Uganda Wildlife Authority offices.
 It is important to note that these prices do not include accommodation and transport outside the reserve.
 One needs to set aside money for accommodation either within or outside the park.
-International visitors are advised to book their safari through a reputable tour operator like safari vacations and travel services.
+International visitors are advised to book their safari through a reputable tour operator like Safari Vacations and Travel Services.